-Students were invited to complete the questionnaire anonymously and then return it to our project coordinator.
+Students were invited to complete the questionnaire anonymously and then returned it to our project coordinator.
 Out of 140 students who completed the program during the aforementioned academic years, 129 returned their completed questionnaires.
 The response rate of around 92 percent was considered satisfactory.
 All the returned questionnaires were complete and could be used for data analysis.

-The Questionnaire
+3. 2 The Questionnaire

-The questionnaire used in this study included 39 closed-ended questions and three open-ended questions.
-Among them, 25 closed-ended questions and three open-ended questions evaluate issues ranging from the impact of service-learning to what students liked least about the program.
-For each of the closed-ended questions, students responded to a 5-point scale ranging from 1 (strongly disagree) to 5 (strongly agree) to assess the following seven constructs: classroom discussion, teacher support, satisfaction with program arrangement, service experience, agency support, relationship with service users and service-learning outcomes.
-We averaged the scores across the questions measuring each construct to produce one score and used Cronbach's alpha to assess the internal reliability of the items.
-Six questions such as "I enjoy the service process" measured service experience (a = .648); three items questions "Fellow students are conscientious in classroom discussion" assessed classroom discussion (α = .675); three questions such as "The instructor provides helpful guidance to us in presentations and discussions" measured teacher support ($\alpha = .595$); two questions, viz., "My relationship with service users is good" assessed relationship with service users ($\alpha = .711$); three questions such as "Supervisors at the service agency provide adequate supervision" measured agency support ($\alpha = .880$); and seven questions including "The program enables me to understand myself better" and "The program enables me to see social problems in a new way" assessed service-learning outcomes ($\alpha = .778$).
-Lastly, a single question, "I am satisfied with the arrangement of the service-learning program," measured satisfaction with program arrangement (see Table 2).
+The questionnaire used in this study included 39 closed-ended items and three open-ended questions.
+Among them, 25 closed-ended items and three open-ended items evaluate issues ranging from the impact of service-learning to what students liked least about the program.
+For each of the closed-ended items, students responded to a 5-point scale ranging from 1 (strongly disagree) to 5 (strongly agree) to assess the following seven constructs: classroom discussion, teacher support, satisfaction with program arrangement, service experience, agency support, relationship with service users and service-learning outcomes.
+We averaged the scores across items measuring each construct to produce one score and used Cronbach's alpha to assess the internal reliability of the items.
+Six items such as "I enjoy the service process" measured service experience ( $\alpha = .648$ ); three items including "Fellow students are conscientious in classroom discussion" assessed classroom discussion ( $\alpha = .675$ ); three items such as "The instructor provides helpful guidance to us in presentations and discussions" measured teacher support ( $\alpha = .595$ ); two items, viz., "My relationship with service users is good" assessed relationship with service users ( $\alpha = .711$ ); three items such as "Supervisors at the service agency provide adequate supervision" measured agency support ( $\alpha = .880$ ); and seven items including "The program enables me to understand myself better" and "The program enables me to see social problems in a new way" assessed service-learning outcomes $(\alpha = .778)$ .
+Lastly, a single item, "I am satisfied with the arrangement of the service-learning program," measured satisfaction with program arrangement (see Table 2).